eduNEXT/openedx-unidigital/README.rst

 - `openedx-event-sink-clickhouse <https://github.com/openedx/openedx-event-sink-clickhouse>`_: A plugin for sending events to a Clickhouse database.
 - `event-routing-backends <https://github.com/openedx/event-routing-backends>`_: A plugin for routing events to different backends.
+- `edx-completion <https://pypi.org/project/edx-completion/>`_: A library for tracking completion of blocks by learners in Open edX courses.
+- `platform-plugin-aspects <https://pypi.org/project/platform-plugin-aspects/>`_: A plugin that holds various Aspects plugins for the Open edX platform.

 XBlocks
 =======